 That was the last time we went through the back door.
 We always went through the front door after that — she felt proud, she looked at me and smiled.

 In The Streets

 I didn’t want to be in the streets, but that was what I knew.
-It’s what my friends were doing, everyone was doing.
+It’s what my friends were doing; everyone was doing it.
 As a teenager, I had to support myself and did whatever I had to do to support myself.
 I had always worked odd jobs, I sold a little weed, a little PCP here and there.

-I remember my mom, when she would be out, she would be on the streets.
+I remember my mom, when she would be out, would be on the streets.
 I remember being 13, and I’d catch the bus to go to where she would hang at, look for her, and try to give her a couple of dollars so she could get her fix and a hotel room for the night.
-This went on until my 20’s when she would go in and out, in and out of prison.
-It wasn’t until the nineties that she got some help.
+This went on until my 20’s when she would go in and out of prison.
+It wasn’t until the 90s that she got some help.